 Do you offer student loans?

-We also offer generous payment plans which we are happy to talk you through should you want to give us a call.
+In the meantime you can take advantage of our generous payment plans which we are happy to talk you through should you want to give us a call.

 NCS?
 What about BACP?

 Whilst the BACP is a big name in Counselling, it’s not the only name; we have chosen for our courses to be quality checked/Accredited by the National Counselling Society because we feel that they are best people to support us and our learners.
 Setup in 1999, the NCS is a not for profit organisation, developed for Counsellors and Psychotherapists in the UK.
 They hold a voluntary accredited register that is regulated by the Professional Standards Authority; this is an equivalent register to the one that the BACP holds; it meets the same standards.
 If you would like more information, you can visit the NCS website or contact them directly (they’re very friendly).

 - Levels 2 & 3 are ‘quality checked’ by the NCS

 - L4 Diploma in Professional Counselling – NCS Accredited

 - L6 Diploma in Counselling Supervision – NCS Advanced Training Status

 Can I skip ‘First Steps’ and go straight to ‘Next Steps’?